 Although Zwift is great for just jumping on the smart trainer and free-riding for fun, it’s also a powerful training tool with an abundance of workouts and training plans to help you take your fitness to the next level.

-Whether you ride road, gravel or mountain bikes (or a bit of everything) there’s a training plan suitable for you and, because they’re all based around functional threshold power (FTP) – the maximum average power you can sustain for one hour – the training plans and workouts are all tailored specifically to your current level of fitness.
+Whether you ride road, gravel or mountain bikes (or a bit of everything), there’s a training plan suitable for you and, because they’re all based around Functional Threshold Power (FTP) – the maximum average power you can sustain for approximately one hour – the training plans and workouts are all tailored specifically to your current level of fitness.

 Visit the Zwift website to sign up for a free 7-day trial.
 After your trial period ends, Zwift costs £12.99 / $14.99 per month.

 Rather than prescribing a set workout at a set time, all of the training plans on Zwift are flexible, meaning you can adjust them around your own schedule.

 Each workout will give you a window in which to complete any given session, meaning it’s much easier to fit around your personal schedule.
 You can also complete workouts outdoors – simply mark as ‘done outdoors’ on the plan in-game.

 New workouts will then unlock automatically once a designated rest period has passed.

 As you go, you’ll earn experience points and stars for completed intervals.
 Best of all, if you work out online, you no longer have to do it alone because you can join the thousands of other riders on the platform in Zwift group rides and races, to help you stay motivated.